 Use the Jobscan resume optimizer to tailor your resume to the job description

-If the process of matching your resume to the job description is slowing you down, the Jobscan Resume Optimizer is here to save the day.
+If the process of matching your resume to the job description is slowing you down, the Jobscan Resume Scanner is here to save the day.
 This tool scans both your resume and the job description and provides you with a customized list of sections to change and improve upon to present yourself as the best fit for the role.
 Click here to try it for free.

 Click to rate this article